tetherto/lib-wallet/example/node/README.md

-# 🐚  Seashell CLI Wallet Node.js app
+# 🐚  Seashell on Node

 An example cli wallet used to demo the wallet lib.